 To add keywords to multiple photos in Lightroom, change your view from Loupe to Grid view.
 Then multiple photos can be selected and keywords added.

 You can add coordinate metadata to your photos in Lightroom by navigating to Map page, searching for a location, then dragging the photos onto the proper location in the map.
-You can selected multiple photos at once by pressing either CMD+A or Ctrl+A or holding SHIFT and clicking on first and last photo of a group.
-Bulk geotagging does not require grid view like keywords do.
+You can select multiple photos at once by pressing either CMD+A or Ctrl+A or holding SHIFT and clicking on the first and last photo of a group.
+Bulk geotagging does not require a grid view like keywords do.

 Like keywords, once all your images are geotagged, Lightroom allows you to use the ‘Library Filter Bar’s’ metadata option to browse all the photos taken in a particular city, state, or location.
 Photos can also be browsed on the map page too, of course.

 Star ratings are essential to your Lightroom editing workflow.
 When you are going through a fresh import of photos, giving a star rating to the day’s best photos helps narrow down which ones you will ultimately spend time editing.
 My workflow consists of giving a 1-star rating to any photos with potential, after editing, photos are given 5 stars.
 This makes it easier to view edited photos when I am ready to publish them online.